telinfymessaging/telinfy-messaging/readme.txt

 -**Abandoned cart remove cron interval** : The frequency of the cron to remove the abandoned cart records

 -**Delete abandoned records** : The time to delete the abandoned cart record after it is marked as abandoned

+-**Message queue cron interval** : A message queue will be added when an order is placed.
+This is the time interval to execute the queue.
+Please add time in minutes

+-**Message cron item count** : Number of items processed in an execution of queue.
+Please add the item count

 == Upgrade Notice ==